-Dog Training in Miami and Behavior Modification: Case Study
+Dog Training in Los Angeles and Behavior Modification: Case Study

 As are many of my clients who have received misinformation, Bella’s owner tentatively scheduled my help as yet another dog training behavior specialist.
 I too would be hesitant if I had hired one, two or even more dog “trainers” in the past with little success.
 After spending thousands of dollars and having several uneducated traditional “trainers” practicing uneducated, dominance theory, force and intimidation, both animals (human and nonhuman) were wary of anyone’s ability to help.
 It is unfathomable to me that a beautiful, friendly dog was labeled as aggressive, helpless, and thereby given a death sentence, yet this happens every day.